mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Krita has no clipping mask, but there is a simpler workaround involving layer groups and :guilabel:`Inherit alpha` (see the alpha icon).
 Place a layer with the shape you want to clip the other with at the bottom of a group and layers above with the :guilabel:`Inherit alpha` option.
 This will create the same effect as the “clipping mask” PS feature, and also keeps the layer stack cleaner than the clipping mask implementation does.

 This process of arranging groups for inherit alpha can be done automatically by :kbd:`Ctrl + Shift + G` shortcut.
-It creates a group with base layer and a layer above it with inherit alpha option checked by default.
+It creates a group with base layer and a layer above it with the Inherit alpha option checked by default.

 Pass-through mode
 ^^^^^^^^^^^^^^^^^